 9. Don’t be afraid of packing and unpacking sharp objects.

 Have you ever tried to pack a knife?
 Did you wrap it in paper?
 Bubble cushioning roll?
 Throw it in a box and hope for the best?
 No pun intended, but we could poke holes in all of these options.

 A simple way to prevent pre- and post-move nicks is to put your knives in an oven mitt and secure it with a rubber band.
 This takes some of the anxiety out of unpacking too!

 If you have time, consider breaking down furniture and packing the pieces to save space and time on moving day.
 Store the nuts, bolts, and screws in a plastic bag (and make sure that bag gets labeled and stored in the right box to prevent a major headache), wrap the furniture pieces in protective material, then pack them in large boxes.
 Your movers will thank you!

-8. One woman’s wine box is another woman’s shoe container.
+11. One wine box is One shoe container.